gft-mobile-pl/mvi/README.md

 ⚠ Most of the time you should not use view effects at all - even displaying the `AlertDialogs` should generally be managed with the view state.

 #### Dispatching navigation effects
-If you extend `BaseMviViewModel` OR your custom view model assigns `MutableStateFlow` to `val navigationEffects: StateFlow<ConsumableEvent<NE>?>` you may use `dispatchNavigationEffect` extension method:
+If you extend `BaseMviViewModel` OR your custom view-model assigns `MutableStateFlow` to `val navigationEffects: StateFlow<ConsumableEvent<NE>?>` you may use `dispatchNavigationEffect` extension method:

 ```kotlin
 class ChoiceViewModel ... {